timmahrt/pysle/README.md

 ## Example usage

-Here is a typical common usage
+Here is a typical usage

 ```python
 from pysle import isletool